bizurkur/mockfs/docs/pages/01-overview.md

 ## What is It?

-mockfs is a mock file system for PHP.
+mockfs is a mock filesystem for PHP.

-It can be used to test file operations without actually interacting with the real file system.
+It can be used to test file operations without actually interacting with the real filesystem.
 This means there's no disk operations or cleanup of any kind that is needed.
-Create the mock file system, throw data in it, and when you're done the data simply disappears.
+Create the mock filesystem, throw data in it, and when you're done the data simply disappears.
 This is the same concept as [vfsStream](https://github.com/bovigo/vfsStream), but it's written from the ground up to be more extensible and have a few extra features.

 Best of all, mockfs can be used in any PHP testing framework.